NiMlr/pyfunctionbases/README.md

 # PyFunctionBases
-A Python module to compute multidimensional arrays of evaluated functions based on Numpy.
+A Python module to compute multidimensional arrays of evaluated functions based on Numpy.``stuff``

 Specifically, the module evaluates basis functions on intervals by employing a recursive formula of type
 <p align="center">